umcu/clinlp/README.md

 doc = nlp(text)
 ```

-Find information in the doc object:
+Find information in the `Doc` object:

 ```python
 from spacy import displacy